-A Leave of Absence (LOA) is a university-approved temporary period of time during which the student is not enrolled, but is not considered withdrawn from the university.
-A student may request a leave when a good cause can be demonstrated.
-A request for leave due to poor academic performance is not considered good cause.
+A leave of absence is a temporary period of time during which the student is not in attendance but is not considered withdrawn from the university.
+A student may request a leave when he or she can demonstrate an extenuating circumstance beyond the realm of his or her control.
+A request for leave due to poor academic performance, financial issues, or to delay the return of unearned Title IV funds is not considered an extenuating circumstance.